hapax/hapax.github.io/assets/rego.md

 thirds of four letter sequences.
 As we increase the number of letters, the odds for success are increasingly dire.
+But these numbers are still much higher than I expected.

 #### Common words

-This is more than I expected, and that is of course because the corpus includes ridiculous words like "spoffle" and "pewdom".
+The numbers are higher because the corpus includes ridiculous words like "spoffle" and "pewdom".
-To get a slightly more realistic measure, we can replace `words` with the most common words occurring in a corpus of real text.
+To get a more realistic measure, we can replace `words` with the most common words occurring in a corpus of real text.
 An oldie but a goodie is the `brown` corpus, created at Brown University in 1961.